-Flywheel’s newest build of Local called Local Lightning has been out for a few months now.
-Since the build is separate from the previous Local by Flywheel build, you have to re-import your local websites to the newest app.
-After upgrading, I decided to change the site location in Local as well.
+Flywheel’s newest build of Local, called Local Lightning, has been out for a few months now.
+After upgrading, we decided to change site location in Local.
+Since the build is separate from the previous Local by Flywheel build, you must re-import your local websites to the newest app.

-I used a custom site location in a separate drive in Local by Flywheel, but I wanted to change drives.
-So, if you want to upgrade your Local installation and migrate the local websites over or just want to change your site location settings without much of an issue, read on to see a couple of ways how to do that.
+We used a custom site location in a separate drive in Local by Flywheel, but we wanted to change drives.
+So, if you want to upgrade your Local installation and migrate the local websites over or just want to change your site location settings without much of an issue, read on to see a couple of ways to do that.

 Easiest Move for Windows Users